 Jesse Bear What Will You Wear? by Nancy White Carlstrom, illustrated by Bruce Degen

-In this cheery rhyming bedtime book, Jesse Bear wears everything from his shorts and shirt, to sand and dirt.
+In this cheery rhyming bedtime book, Jesse Bear wears everything from his shorts and shirt to sand and dirt.
 He even wears rice in his hair (which was my kids’ favorite line).
 My toddlers enjoyed this book because each spread paralleled nicely what their days were like.
-I loved it because it tickled their funny bones and provided lots of opportunities to foster good little senses of humor.
+I loved it because it tickled their funny bones and provided lots of opportunities to foster a good little sense of humor.
 We often acted this one out, right down to the last spread when, just like Jesse Bear my kids were snugly tucked in bed.

 The Sleep Book by Dr. Seuss*

-In classic Dr. Seuss style, readers take an imaginative, and of course rhyming, journey to see just how many folks are getting ready to sleep and in what fantastical ways.
+In classic Dr. Seuss style, readers take an imaginative, and of course, rhyming, journey to see just how many folks are getting ready to sleep and in what fantastical ways.
 It’s a little long for toddlers but my kids loved it as preschoolers.
 It is my husband’s all-time favorite bedtime book.
 He still occasionally reads it aloud (from his tattered childhood copy, mind you) and my kids, now ages 10 and 15, eagerly gather round every time.
 It’s a great conversation starter for number sense and imaginative world-building.

 Time for Bed by Mem Fox, illustrated by Jane Dyer

 This is a snuggle-down favorite at our house.
 The quiet rhyme and soothing illustrations that pair baby animals nestling down for the night with their parents are perfect for that last bedtime book when you and baby are ready to call it a night.
-The illustrations and text provide nice opportunity to make quiet animal sounds and whisper secrets and make wishes along with the story.
+The illustrations and text provide a nice opportunity to make quiet animal sounds and whisper secrets and make wishes along with the story.